TrackStreetPlatform/reverb-magento/README.md

 # reverb-magento - Reverb extension for Magento

-The Magento extension that allows you to connect your store to the Reverb marketing platform.
+The Magento extension that allows you to connect your website to the Reverb marketing platform.

 Extension built by [TrackStreet](https://www.trackstreet.com)